Sodium dichromate: Reactions

 Dichromate and chromate salts are oxidizing agents.
 For the tanning of leather, sodium dichromate is first reduced with sulfur dioxide.
+For hexavalent chrome plating, chromate is converted to the so-called chromic acid (essentially chromium trioxide) by sulfuric acid.

+Organic chemistry

+Sodium dichromate is an oxidising agent in organic chemistry.
+It is a member of a large collection of chromium-based oxidants.
+Oxidations are often conducted in the presence of sulfuric acid, which favors the formation of chromium trioxide, which is the active oxidation reagent.
+It is milder and more selective than potassium permanganate.
+It is often used interchangeably with potassium dichromate.
+Relative to the potassium salt, the main advantage of sodium dichromate is its greater solubility in water and polar solvents like acetic acid.

+Generally, the use of chromate-base reagents has declined owing to environmental concerns (see Hexavalent chromium).

+Especially in the presence of acids such as sulfuric acid, it is well known to oxidize alcohols.
+It converts primary alcohols into aldehydes:

+Under more forcing conditions, into carboxylic acids.
+In contrast, potassium permanganate tends to give carboxylic acids as the sole products.
+Secondary alcohols are converted into ketones.
+Tertiary alcohols are not oxidized.

+Oxidations by dichromate are accompanied by a color change from yellow-orange for Cr(VI) to green for Cr(III).
+The color change, a colorimetric test, exhibited can be used as a test to distinguish aldehydes from ketones.
+Aldehydes are oxidized further, whereas ketones resist oxidation by dichromate salts.

-In the area of organic synthesis, this compound oxidizes benzylic and allylic C-H bonds to carbonyl derivatives.
-For example, 2,4,6-trinitrotoluene is oxidized to the corresponding carboxylic acid.
+Sodium dichromate oxidizes benzylic and allylic C-H bonds to carbonyl derivatives. this compound For example, 2,4,6-trinitrotoluene is oxidized to the corresponding carboxylic acid.
 Similarly, 2,3-dimethylnaphthalene is oxidized by Na_{2}Cr_{2}O_{7} to 2,3-naphthalenedicarboxylic acid.

-Secondary alcohols are oxidized to the corresponding ketone, e.g. menthol to menthone; dihydrocholesterol to cholestanone:

-Relative to the potassium salt, the main advantage of sodium dichromate is its greater solubility in water and polar solvents like acetic acid.

-For hexavalent chrome plating, chromate is converted to the so-called chromic acid (essentially chromium trioxide) by sulfuric acid.

 Sodium dichromate can be used in fluorene to fluorenone conversion.

 Safety

 Like all hexavalent chromium compounds, sodium dichromate is carcinogenic.
 The compound is also corrosive and exposure may produce severe eye damage or blindness.
 Human exposure further encompasses impaired fertility, heritable genetic damage and harm to unborn children.